 A: The Brayton Point Power Plant, seen off the west side of the Light, was decommissioned in May 2017.
 The plant was coal fired and the cooling towers were added in 2010 to eliminate hot water from entering the bay and damaging the ecosystem.
-We are pleased to report that as of 2018, the decommissioned power plant and associated towers are slated to be torn down in 2019.
+We are pleased to report the decommissioned power plant and associated towers are slated to be torn down in 2019.

-Q: Are we allowed to check-in/check-out at times other than the 4pm and 11am established times?
+Q: Are we allowed to check-in/check-out at times other than the 5pm and 12 noon established times?

 A:.
 Due to the operation logistics of the lighthouse, we strongly urge our guests use the established times, however, with advanced request, we are willing to accommodate changes that work best for our guests schedules for flight times, travel delays and family emergencies.